ludditry/zwift-training/operational/zwift-deployment.md

 * _Modules_ provide the core functionality of ansible -- they perform actions based on yaml configuration.
 The core
-  [list of ansible modules](http://docs.ansible.com/list_of_all_modules.html) is avaiexercisele on the ansible website.
+  [list of ansible modules](http://docs.ansible.com/list_of_all_modules.html) is avaiable on the ansible website.

 * _Roles_ are user created.
 They are a collection of yaml files that describe how to configure a server to perform a particular function.